adalton/apue3/Chapter04/Readme.md

 13. How can you set only one of the two time values with the `utimes` function?

+    The `utimes` system call updates both the access and modification times of the given file.
+There is no direct way to modify only one of those values with `utimes`.
+To simulate changing only one value, you could first determine the existing value using the `stat` system call, and then specify the same time value in the call to `utimes`.

 14. Some versions of the `finger(1)` command output "New mail received ..." and "unread since ..." where ... are the corresponding times and dates.
     How can the program determine these two times and dates?